Face Area Calculations#

 ]

-# load our vertices into a UXarray Grid object
+# Load vertices into a UXarray Grid object

 vgrid = ux.open_grid(verts, latlon=False)